sunesimonsen/7W17732/Readme.md

         '*actions': 'defaultAction'
     },

 Finally we need to implement the showLogin method.
-Instead of loading all the view when we load the main module, we can chose to load modules on demand.
+Instead of loading all the views when we load the main module, we can chose to load modules on demand.
 Add the following method to the router:

     showLogin: function(){
         require(['views/Login'], function (view) {